smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 They didn't run, that would be undisciplined.
 But moved with urgent purpose through passages that seemed to shift behind them, following Daedalus's frantic navigation through deceptions that might no longer be reliable.
 The sound of breathing followed them.
 Never close enough to see.
 Never far enough to forget.

 When they emerged into afternoon sunlight, Theron stood gasping, his carefully maintained composure shattered.
 Behind him, guards carried Theseus's wrapped body.
 Nikias and Alexios looked shaken.
-Daedalus was openly weeping.
+Daedalus was shaking even more than usual.

 Only Sisyphus seemed unchanged.